Harshali15/Real-WorldProject-Kafka/README.md

  **This class impelements a basic code to fetch data from twitter api, fetches tweets based on a query.**

 2. TwitterProducer.java
-**This class creates a producer to send data fetched form twitter api to a topicin kafka**
+**This class creates a producer to send data fetched form twitter api to a topic in kafka**

 3. ElasticSearchConsumer.java
 **This class creates a consumer to consume the produced data from TwitterProducer.java and sends the data to elasticsearch cluster created using bonsai elasticsearch**